Article

 Global trade compliance specialists understand that as technology accelerates the pace of change, staying ahead of the disruption requires, well, more technology.

-Today, emerging technologies are eclipsing traditional data processing software and stand-alone solutions—and redefining how companies manage global trade activity and stay in compliance.
+Today, emerging global trade management technologies are eclipsing traditional data processing software and stand-alone solutions — and redefining how companies manage global trade activity and stay compliant.

 For example, application programming interfaces (APIs) enable companies to access real-time data needed to analyze global trade issues and make informed, time-critical decisions.